 Agricultural water can be a major conduit of pathogens that can contaminate produce.
 FDA recognizes that effective treatments could be a valuable tool in helping to prevent foodborne illness associated with the consumption of produce.
 However, there are currently no registered antimicrobial treatment products that are authorized to control microorganisms of public health significance for use on agricultural fields, or for treatment of irrigation water systems or ponds.

 A testing protocol, which is intended to help companies develop data on the effectiveness of their products in inactivating pathogens, such as E. coli or Salmonella, in preharvest agricultural water, was developed through a collaboration between scientists in FDA’s Center for Food Safety and Applied Nutrition and subject matter experts at the Environmental Protection Agency (EPA).
-EPA’s approval of this protocol means that companies may use the data developed using the protocol to support registration of new treatment products, or amendments to current products’ labels, for use against foodborne pathogens in preharvest agricultural water.
+EPA’s approval of this protocol means that companies and other agricultural water stakeholders may use the data developed using the protocol to support registration of new treatment products, or amendments to current products’ labels, for use against foodborne pathogens in preharvest agricultural water.

 For More Information

 - Efficacy Protocol and U.S. Environmental Protection Agency Protocol Review

 - Companies can learn more about registering their products on the EPA’s Antimicrobial Pesticide Registration Webpage.